 Prepare for future psychological research with the Bachelor of Arts in Psychology in Temple University’s College of Liberal Arts.
 This 123-credit undergraduate degree provides a modern curriculum designed to develop students’ critical thinking skills through emphasis on the scientific basis of psychology, as well as courses in statistics and research methodology.
 Students study a range of topics, from biological bases of cognition and behavior to sociocultural influences on human interactions and psychological disorders.

-Temple’s Department of Psychology maintains a strong commitment to scholarly and scientific excellence and progress.
+Temple’s Department of Psychology and Neuroscience maintains a strong commitment to scholarly and scientific excellence and progress.
 Faculty members lead key research initiatives that contribute to important scientific discoveries in state-of-the-art labs such as the Temple University Brain Research and Imaging Center, where lab members utilize a magnetic resonance imaging (MRI) scanner received through a National Science Foundation grant.

 Psychology Program at Temple Ambler

 You can also complete most of the undergraduate Temple Psychology requirements at our Ambler Campus.
 Psychology students in Ambler complete the same coursework as Main Campus students while benefiting from smaller class sizes in a suburban setting.
-Students can take advantage of exciting research opportunities at the campus’ nationally acclaimed Infant and Child Laboratory.
+Students can take advantage of exciting research opportunities at the campus’s nationally acclaimed Infant and Child Laboratory.